saylesss88/nix-book/src/nix/hardening_NixOS.md

 lean and secure.

-**Avoid permanently installing temporary tools**: Use tools like `nix-shell`, `comma`, and `nix-direnv` to test or run software temporarily.
+**Avoid permanently installing temporary tools**: Use tools like `nix-shell`, `comma`, `devShells` and `nix-direnv` to test or run software temporarily.
 This prevents clutter and reduces potential risks from unused software lingering on the system.

 **Update regularly**: Keep your system and software up to date to receive the latest security patches.
 Delaying updates leaves known vulnerabilities open to